inner child healing exercises inner child work

 6. Identify unmet emotional needs

+Another one of my favourite inner child healing exercises is identifying unmet emotional needs.
 Inner child healing is a way to address unmet emotional needs that weren’t met in childhood.
 You might look back and wish that you had more love and affection, empathy, emotional validation, guidance, protection, encouragement and appreciation.

 Even if you think you had a good childhood, everyone has childhood wounds.
 These childhood wounds are a result of stressful life events, that can range from neglect, abuse and parental abandonment, to bullying, struggling in school, having an emotionally absent father, mental illness in the family, moving house, discrimination, racial oppression, harassment and chronic illness.